 Briefly speaking, just like it’s important to know how much volume your glutes need to maintain its current size, it is at least of similar importance to know how much volume is required to grow your glutes, right?

 What’s the minimum amount of volume that is required to get bigger and stronger glutes?

 MEV: 0 sets/week

-If you look at especially powerlifters, most of them don’t target their glutes isolated but still have massive, big glutes.
+If you look at powerlifters, most of them don’t target their glutes isolated but still have massive, jacked backsides.

 Not as big as they could be, but relatively big without any direct focus.

 Accordingly, if you don’t want to maximize your booty as much as possible, you will be fine with 0 sets of direct work/week.